bsweets/CustomRobots/guidebook.md

 12. Click **Run Test** button in the "Pick a browser" model window.
 13. Test should be successful

+    *Note: You can find a completed sample of this test named `Exercise 4 (completed sample): Order created in order table`*

 ***We have verified the business rule successfully created an order upon approval of the `Customized Robot` request***